difcul/aw/6_dynamic_web_applications/README.md

 ...
 ```

-For displaying multiple images, for example you can generate a slideshow or a grid with them:
+For displaying multiple images, for example you can generate a slideshow or a grid (**not mandatory**) with them:
 - https://www.w3schools.com/howto/howto_js_slideshow.asp
 - https://www.w3schools.com/howto/howto_js_image_grid.asp